fuxialexander/marvel/.github/CONTRIBUTING.md

 These tests are run both with the latest available version of Nextflow and also the minimum required version that is stated in the pipeline code.

 ## Getting help
-For further information/help, please consult the [nf-core/marvel documentation](https://github.com/nf-core/marvel#documentation) and don't hesitate to get in touch on the [nf-core/marvel pipeline channel](https://nfcore.slack.com/channels/nf-core/marvel) on [Slack](https://nf-co.re/join/slack/).
+For further information/help, please consult the [MARVEL documentation](https://github.com/fuxialexander/MARVEL#documentation) or the [author](fuxialexander@gmail.com)